qerub/rack-esi/README.markdown

 [ESI]: http://www.w3.org/TR/esi-lang
 [Rack::Cache]: http://tomayko.com/src/rack-cache/

-TODO: Improve this text.

 # Rack::ESI

-Rack::ESI is an implementation of a small (but still very useful!) subset of [ESI][].

-It allows you to _easily_ cache everything but the user-customized parts of your dynamic pages without leaving the comfortable world of Ruby when used together with [Ryan Tomayko's Rack::Cache][Rack::Cache].

-Development of Rack::ESI has just begun and it is not yet ready for anything but exploration.
+Rack::ESI is an implementation of a small (but still very useful!) subset of [ESI][] (Edge Side Includes).
+ESI tackles the problem of caching dynamic web content by recognizing that some content parts are static (at least for a while) and thereby cachable.
+Rack::ESI's primary raison d'être is to act as a substitue for real ESI processors during application development to keep your software setup simple.
+However, it can also be used standalone in production together with [Ryan Tomayko's Rack::Cache][Rack::Cache] to enable caching without leaving the rosy world of Ruby.

 ## Currently Supported Expressions